The event system

 3. oosai

-4. oosd → Demo → Install internal schema
+4. oosd → Settings → Install schema (creates oos.* and public.event_mappings)

-5. oosd → Demo → Install demo tables and data
+5. oosd → Demo → Install demo tables and data, then install the police or support event source

 © 2026 Frank & Tristan von Schrenk